Kisato-kun/EGCO467_NLP_TIPCB/README.md

 * GPU Memory>=12G

 ### Datasets
 We evaluate our method on CUHK-PEDES.
 Please visit [Here](http://xiaotong.me/static/projects/person-search-language/dataset.html).
-And our evaluate this dataset on Thai
+And our evaluate this dataset on Thai.

 ### Usage